 - Medicare Special Needs Plans

 When you join a Medicare Advantage Plan, you use the health insurance card that you get from the plan for your health care.
-In most of these plans, there generally are extra benefits and lower co-payments than in the original Medicare plan.
+In most of the plans, you generally have extra benefits and lower co-payments than original Medicare.
 Most Medicare Advantage Plans are managed care plans, usually a health maintenance organization (HMO) or a preferred provider organization (PPO), and you may have to see doctors that belong to the plan or go to certain hospitals to get services.

 Medicare Part D offers prescription drug plans.
-You can sign up for Part D, along with other components of Medicare starting three months before your 65th birthday.
+You can sign up for Part D, and with Medicare starting three months before your 65th birthday.

-It’s important to do this on time because there’s a permanent premium surcharge for enrolling more than three months after your 65th birthday if you don’t have equivalent drug coverage from another source, such as a retiree plan.
+It’s important to do this on time because there’s a permanent premium surcharge for enrolling more than three months after your 65th birthday if you don’t have insurance for drug coverage from another source.

 A Medicare Supplement (Medigap) insurance, sold by private companies, can help pay some of the health care costs that Original Medicare doesn’t cover, like co-payments, coinsurance, and deductibles.

-If you have original Medicare and you buy a Medigap policy, Medicare will pay its share of the Medicare-approved amount for covered health care costs.
-Your Medigap policy pays its share.
+If you have original Medicare and you buy a Medigap policy, Medicare will pay its share of the Medicare-approved amount for covered health care costs and then your Medigap policy pays its share.

 A Medigap policy is different from a Medicare Advantage Plan.
-Those plans are ways to get Medicare benefits, while a Medigap policy only supplements your original Medicare benefits and doesn’t work with a Medicare Advantage Plan.
+A Medigap policy will only supplement original Medicare benefits and doesn’t work with a Medicare Advantage Plan.

 - You must have Medicare Part A and Part B.